arzybekp/TicTacToe/README.md

-# TicTacToe in Python - with options to use Minimax or a Q-Learning Agent.
+# Tic-Tac-Toe in Python - with options to use Minimax or a Q-Learning Agent.